JoshTickles/macOS/Glance-Grafana/Readme.md

 # NOTE!
 If you're on a machine behing a proxy you can set the proxy for use in terminal using: `export ALL_PROXY=http:myProxy:port`

-First:
---
+First:--

-* Install brew if you have not already. https://brew.sh/ `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` --
+* Install brew if you have not already. https://brew.sh/ --

+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-* Once installed we need to grab Python.
+* Once installed we need to grab Python. --

 `brew install python`
---